hdinkel/linuxcommandline/linux_beginner/introduction.rst

 :index:`pwd` - Print the current working directory
 --------------------------------------------------

-A Linux Filesystem contains countless directories with many subdirectories which makes it easy to get lost.
+A Linux filesystem contains countless directories with many subdirectories which makes it easy to get lost.
 It is good practice to check your position within the filesystem regularly.

 **Usage**: ``pwd``